Édouard de Laveleye

-Baron Édouard-Émile-Albert de Laveleye (Ghent, 22 October 1854-Brussels, 23 November 1938) was a Belgian mining engineer, financier and writer.
-He was son of Émile de Laveleye (1822-1892), a famed economist.
+Baron Édouard-Émile-Albert de Laveleye (Ghent, 22 October 1854 – Brussels, 23 November 1938) was a Belgian mining engineer, financier and writer.
+Laveleye was the first chairman of the Belgian Football Association (1895–1924), and also the first president of the Belgian Olympic Committee (1906–23).

 He made several investment trips in Latin America.
 His nephew was Victor de Laveleye, the Belgian government in exile's spokesman in London during World War II.